szabgab/perlmaven.com/sites/en/pages/pinto-tutorial.md

 and of Perl::Critic.
 Jeff operates a small consulting company in San Francisco and has been active in the Perl community for many years.
-Till May 7 Jeff is running a [fund-raiser](https://www.crowdtilt.com/campaigns/specify-module-version-ranges-in-pint) to finance the development of the feature that will allow you to <b>specify module version ranges in Pinto</b>.
+Till May 7 Jeff is running a [fund-raiser](https://www.crowdtilt.com/campaigns/specify-module-version-ranges-in-pint) to finance the development of the feature that will allow you to **specify module version ranges in Pinto**.
 </i>

 One of the best things about Perl are all the open source modules that